Skip to content

 API key management interface in Warp settings

-You can authenticate with an API key in the CLI using either an environment variable or command flag.
-We recommend environment variables for security and easier reuse across multiple commands.
+You can authenticate with an API key in the CLI using either an environment variable or a command flag.
+Environment variables are recommended for security and easier reuse across multiple commands.

 Via environment variable (recommended):